stefanaigner/yeolab.github.io-source/content/pages/leadership.md

     <header>
       <h3>President</h3>
     </header>
-    <p>Olga Botvinnik is a 4th-year.
+    <p><a href="http://olgabotvinnik.com">Olga Botvinnik</a> is a 4th-year.
 She develops algorithms for studying single-cell alternative splicing in <a href="yeolab.ucsd.edu">Dr. Gene Yeo's</a> lab and is passionate about open-source software.</p>
   </section>

 </div>